SaeedBoroo/AngularWebsite_Kooshy/README.md

-# AngularWebsite
+# Kooshy Angular Website.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.
+This project was generated with Angular CLI version 7.1.2.

 ## Development server & Build